photoprism/photoprism-docs/docs/developer-guide/index.md

     Don't use GitHub Issues if you have a [general question](https://github.com/photoprism/photoprism/discussions), [need help](https://photoprism.app/contact), or an issue has not (yet) been clearly identified.

+## We Love Feedback ##

+An important part of our journey is to explore new ways in product development and build better software through simplicity and consistent use of community feedback.
+You are [welcome to share your thoughts](../contact.md) with us, especially if you haven't actively contributed yet.

 ## Creating Bug Reports ##

 Before reporting a bug, please use our [Troubleshooting Checklists](../getting-started/troubleshooting/index.md) to determine the cause of your problem.
-If you have a general question, need help, or an issue has not (yet) been clearly
+If you have a general question, need help, or an issue has not been clearly
 identified:

 - you are welcome to ask in our [Community Chat](https://gitter.im/browseyourlife/community)
 - and post your question in [GitHub Discussions](https://github.com/photoprism/photoprism/discussions)

-In addition, [sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.

 !!! tldr ""
     When reporting a problem, always include the software versions you are using and [other information about your environment](https://github.com/photoprism/photoprism/blob/develop/.github/ISSUE_TEMPLATE/bug_report.md) such as [browser](../getting-started/troubleshooting/browsers.md), browser plugins, operating system, storage type, memory size, and processor.